Hit Your Target Weight with Help from Proactive Wellness Centers

 Discuss Food Diary and Make Appropriate Suggestions for Improvement

 This step focuses on total caloric intake and healthy eating.
 Go deep here as much as time allows.
 For your medical weight loss plan to be truly successful, you've got to set the foundation for healthy eating.
-You can't just go to The Blackwall Barn Lodge near Prince George's County, MD and gorge yourself on your favorite foods after working out.
+You can't just go to The Capital Grille near Prince George's County, MD and gorge yourself on your favorite foods after working out.
 As such, during this step, we'll explain that we do not recommend "dieting."
 The goal is to change your eating habits so that they can be maintained well after your weight-loss program is over.

 Action: We'll ask you to keep an exercise diary for next week.
 We may also suggest that you get an activity tracker for more accurate tracking.